Design Operations

 Waterfall methodologies have built-in quality control processes.
 In Agile, quality is owned by the whole team.

-But in hybrid approaches, although there are QA engineers reviwing the details, quality often isn’t directly managed by anyone at product level.
-This can be a real problem when requirements don’t pull through or designs aren’t implemented accurately.
+But in hybrid approaches, although there are QA engineers reviewing the details, the overall quality of the product isn’t directly managed by anyone.

 Solution: Close the Loop